niplav/site/turning.md

 #### Discrete Case

-A node splits in two or more, or two or more nodes get merged.
+A node splits in two or more, or two or more nodes get merged, one adds nodes, or removes them.
 If the then resulting graph isn't a path graph, it can be turned with the method described above.

 ##### Calculating Utility Over Non-Unique Turnings